How to Stop Emotional Eating

 July 23, 2021

 Most adults experience occasional or even chronic stress.
 If you’re the type to turn to food when you’re feeling overwhelmed or stressed out, odds are you’re an emotional eater.
 Clinicians define emotional eating as consuming food when you’re not hungry, but instead as a result of how you’re feeling.
-Here’s how to regain control of your cravings.
+Here’s how to stop emotional eating and regain control of your cravings.

 If you’re regularly turning to foods high in fat or sugar as a way to cope with stress, you may feel better in the short-term.
 However, the long-term effects can be serious: higher blood sugar levels and increased risks of obesity, heart disease, and stroke.
 While stress is never going to go away completely, finding ways to cope that don’t involve turning to food will ultimately improve your health considerably.